Dariusa-z1/news-qa-ethz1/notebooks/parsed_markdown/detecting-storms-thanks-to-gps.md

 GPS is a decisive component of space geodesy.
 GPS satellites can be used to determine user positions on the earth with a high level of precision.
 This is used in many applications such as navigation, surveying and geographic information systems.

 Aichinger-Rosenberger M, Aregger M, Kopp J, Soja B: Detecting Signatures of Convective Storm Events in GNSS-SNR: Two Case Studies from Summer 2021 in Switzerland.
-Geophysical Research Letters 2023, 50. doi: external page 10.1029/2023GL104916 call_made
+Geophysical Research Letters 2023, 50. doi: 10.1029/2023GL104916